+The Fund does not comply with this benchmark.

+The Responsible Entity does not produce cash flow estimates for the Fund.

-The Fund complies with this benchmark as the Responsible Entity will monitor and update its cashflow estimates and will redeem the Units of all Fund Unitholders who have served their Minimum Investment Term or a Subsequent Investment Term (as set out in the PDS) and requested to withdraw from the Fund each calendar quarter, subject to available liquidity in the Fund.
+The Responsible Entity will redeem the Units of all Fund Unitholders who have served their Minimum Investment Term or a Subsequent Investment Term (as set out in the PDS) and requested to withdraw from the Fund each calendar quarter, subject to available liquidity in the Fund.

+To the extent there have been any redemption requests, these will be communicated to the Investment Manager.
+The Investment Manager is tasked with the responsibility of managing the fund's cash-flow requirements and ensuring the maturity of the assets with the maturity of its liabilities.

+The Responsible Entity does not undertake an approval process of cash-flow estimates at a board level.
+The Responsible Entity instead will review cash-flow estimates produced by the Investment Manager.

 However, where there are insufficient funds available in the Fund to satisfy all redemption requests, redemption requests will be satisfied on a pro-rata basis.

 This disclosure principle asks the Fund to disclose in the PDS, the policy of the Fund on balancing the maturity of its assets and the maturity of its liabilities.

 The Fund complies with this disclosure principle, by disclosing this in Sections 6.2, 8.1.3 and 8.1.5 of the PDS.